 Selective mutism is a condition in which a child who can speak stops speaking, usually in school or social settings.

 Selective mutism is most common in children under age 5.
-The cause, or causes are unknown.
+The cause, or causes, are unknown.
 Most experts believe that children with the condition inherit a tendency to be anxious and inhibited.
-Most children with selective mutism have some form of extreme social phobia.
+Most children with selective mutism have some form of extreme social fear (phobia).

-Parents often think that the child is refusing to speak, but usually the child is truly unable to speak in certain settings.
+Parents often think that the child is choosing not to speak, but usually the child is truly unable to speak in certain settings.